Chiragasourabh/minisom-onnx/README.md

 - `outlier`: A binary indicator of whether the quantization error exceeds the provided threshold.
 This output is only available if the threshold parameter is specified.
 - `class`: The label of the BMU.
 This output is only available if the labels parameter is provided.

+---
+**NOTE:**

+The MiniSom model supports several distance functions, including `euclidean`, `cosine`, `manhattan`, and `chebyshev`.
+However, the ONNX operator `CDist` currently has an implementation only for `euclidean` distance.
+As a result, while the model can be exported to ONNX successfully, onnxruntime will fail if a distance function other than `euclidean` (default) is used.

+Additionally, MiniSom allows for custom distance functions.
+If a custom distance function is employed in the model, the `to_onnx` with throw an *ValueError: Unsupported activation_distance*

+For reliable inference, it is recommended to use the `euclidean` distance function with your MiniSom model when exporting to ONNX.

+---

 ## Usage